ellerbrock/talis.github.io/topics/code-standards.md

 The following checklist should be applied when conducting a 90% [code review](code-reviews.html).

 ### Security
-* Have credentials been added to the code?
+* Code should *never* contain credentials.
+These are a property of the environment.
 * Is the new code opening up a vulnerability?
 We should all be aware of methods of attack - XSS[^1] and Injection attacks for example.
 * Assets should be loaded with a a Protocol Relative URL[^2]

 ### General
-* Are we making a broken window worse?
+* Fix any broken windows.
+They are not someone else's problem.
 See [charter](charter.html).
 * The repository/project should be Continuously Integrated - see [Continuous Integration](ci.html) for specifics.
 * The code should compile and run without error.
-* Commented out code should be removed.
+* No commented out code blocks.
+Source control has history for a reason.
-* Look out for spelling mistakes.
+* Look out for spelling mistakes, both in user text and also code itself
-* Unless clearly stated, debug statements (e.g. `console.log`) should be removed.
+* Debug statements to the console (e.g. `echo`, `var_dump`, `System.out.print`, `console.log`) should be removed.
+Use
+debug logging instead.
-* Check for adequate debug/logging.
+* Check for adequate logging.
 If you were personally supporting this pull request on your own after merging, you should be satisfied with the level of debug.
 * Ensure code is defensive. ```if(var[1])``` has potential to break.
 * If signatures of functions have changed, check for redundant variables.
 * If the project supports i18n[^3] then check all user strings have been translated.[^4]
 * Look out for missing/badly named/misspelt tags.
-* If introducing a new external dependency, the appropriate version should be locked on to.
+* If introducing a new external dependency, the appropriate version should be locked on to, rather than using fuzzy versioning.
 * Pick up issues that could/should have been picked up by a linter.
-If there is no linter, question why it hasn't been added.
+If there is no linter, ask for one to be added.
-* Don't commit TODOs without referencing an open issue for discussion
+* Don't allow new TODOs without referencing an open issue for discussion.

 ### Code smells:[^5]
 * Repetitive code - DRY [^6]